wahyupujiono/SistemTerdistribusi_Raft/README.md

     $ start_node_2.bat                  # To start node 2
     $ start_node_3.bat                  # To start node 3
     $ start_node_4.bat                  # To start node 4

+## Try RAFT
+Open from your browser after run web server for the client: `localhost:5555`